Echoes of 2006: Jazz Fest returns to New Orleans for 2022

 The two-weekend production draws tens of thousands to the city’s Fair Grounds Race Course, where as many as 80 musical acts perform daily on more than a dozen stages, complemented by art and craft exhibits and an array of booths featuring foods from Louisiana and beyond.

+“This lovely community, here in New Orleans, needs this festival,” visitor Garey Rosen said as he and a buddy snapped a selfie while “Jesus on the Main Line” blared from the festival’s Gospel tent.
+It was his seventh Jazz Fest for Rosen, who said he’s from New Jersey.

+“Everybody here relies on this festival.
+And it is the best festival in the world,” Rosen said.

-Lionel Richie and Death Cab for Cutie are among Friday’s draws.
+Lionel Richie and Death Cab for Cutie are among Friday’s draws at the festival that sprinkles numerous big-name entertainers throughout its run.
 The Who headlines Saturday; the Red Hot Chili Peppers, Sunday.
 But the festival may be best known for showcasing a dizzying array of Louisiana musical talent, styles and genres — jazz, blues, Cajun, Zydeco and more.

 “It was just incredible energy, like a pilgrimage,” Davis recalled Tuesday.